Mempawah Regency

 Mempawah or Mempawah Regency (formerly called the Pontianak Regency) is a regency of West Kalimantan Province of Indonesia.
 Originally including a wider area of West Kalimantan, this Pontianak Regency was reduced on 4 October 1999 by the north-eastern districts (formerly the majority of the regency's land area) being removed to form a new Landak Regency, and was further reduced on 17 July 2007 by its southern districts cut out to create a new Kubu Raya Regency.
-Since 2007 the residual regency (renamed Mempawah Regency in 2014) covers 1,935.42 km^{2}, and had a population of 234,021 at the 2010 Census and 301,560 at the 2020 Census; the official estimate as at mid 2024 was 316,728 (comprising 161,964 males and 154,764 females).
-The administrative centre is at the town of Mempawah.
+Since 2007 the residual regency (renamed Mempawah Regency in 2014) covers 1,934.83 km^{2}, and had a population of 234,021 at the 2010 Census and 301,560 at the 2020 Census; the official estimate as at mid 2025 was 320,630 (comprising 163,915 males and 157,715 females).
+The administrative centre is at the town of Mempawah, in Mempawah Hilir District.

 History

 On 5 February 1963, the administrative centre of Pontianak Regency was moved from Pontianak to Mempawah based on Minister of General Government and Regional Autonomy Decree No. Des.52/1/9-11 (Surat Keputusan Menteri Pemerintahan Umum Otonomi Daerah Nomor Des.52/1/9-11).

 Based on Government Regulation No. 58 of 2014 (Peraturan Pemerintah Nomor 58 Tahun 2014), Pontianak Regency was formally renamed Mempawah Regency after the name of its administrative centre.